EridianAlpha/ssv-rewards-claim-ui/README.md

 # SSV Rewards Claim UI

-A standalone, open-source, UI for claiming SSV Mainnet Incentives rewards and will also support the Lido Vaults Initiative when launched.
-Works with Wallet Connect and allows anyone to claim with a different wallet to their rewards address, and it works on mobile.
+A standalone, open-source, UI for claiming SSV Mainnet Incentives rewards.
+It will also support the Lido Vaults Initiative when launched.
+Works with WalletConnect, allows anyone to claim with a different wallet to their rewards address, and works on mobile.

 ## Usage

-The UI is available at [ssvrewards.com](https://ssvrewards.com).
+The UI is deployed at [ssvrewards.com](https://ssvrewards.com).

 Any wallet can be used to claim rewards on behalf of another address.
 This is a feature of the [rewards contract](https://etherscan.io/address/0xe16d6138B1D2aD4fD6603ACdb329ad1A6cD26D9f#code) and is not specific to this UI.